fatih/subvim/README.md

 Some more awesome features:

+* SublimeText like colorscheme
-* On the fly "Goto symbol, definition" feature.
+* On the fly "Goto symbol, definition" feature. .
+[41](http://ctags.sourceforge.net/languages.html) languages and Go, Rust, Coffeescript, Objective-C, Markdown are supported.
 No need to install external plugins or binaries.
-[41](http://ctags.sourceforge.net/languages.html) languages + Go, Rust, Coffeescript, Objective-C, Markdown are supported.
-* Full featured autocompletion
+* Full featured autocompletion via YMC.
+No need to compile the YCM plugin, vim-awesome has already pre-compiled binaries included.
 * Restore latest state (tab, files) when quitting and restarting again.
-* Automatic closing of quotes, parenthesis, brackets, etc
+* Automatic closing of quotes, parenthesis, brackets and etc..
-* Splitting a window will put the new window right or below of the current one.
-* Does not create files like `.swp`.
-* Search by default incase sensitive, however if you use uppercase character incase sensitive search is ignored.
+* ... many other fixes and improvements.

 ## Install & Update